-- In DC Nation, Hotshot's teammates discover that he "starred" in a film called "Bi The Shore" while in college.
-The females on the team rent it out and have a screening, playing it for all the Snark Bait it's worth.
+- DC Nation: Hotshot's teammates discover that he "starred" in a film called "Bi The Shore" while in college.
+The females on the team rent it out and have a screening, throwing every bit of snark they can in the process.

 - In violet-quill's Harry Potter fic, Wolf Masterson in The Naughty Professor IV: Prefect's Revenge, Remus Lupin once made films.
 Naughty, naughty films.